-- 1. Adequacy of Qualification/ expertise of the Director vis-à-vis service provided by the director to the Company and the time commitments of the director as disclosed by the Company - 2.
-Remuneration paid to the director for the service and the fairness of the remuneration - 3.
-Whether the services rendered by such director is of executive nature, i.e., disguised NED vs ED - 4.
-Will the total remuneration of the board, if such payments to NEDs were included in Board remuneration, breach ceiling of maximum remuneration payable under Companies Act, 2013?
+- 1. Whether the fees being paid is a one-time and event-based payment or is it recurring? - 2.
+Adequacy of Qualification/Expertise of the Director vis-à-vis service provided by the director to the Company and the time commitments of the director as disclosed by the Company - 3.
+Quantum of the remuneration paid to the director for the service and the fairness of the remuneration.
+Whether the amount exceeds the 50% of the overall remuneration paid to all NEDs? - 4.
+Whether the amount charged is determined on arm's length basis? - 5.
+Whether the services rendered by such director is of executive nature, i.e., disguised NED vs ED? - 6.
+Will the total remuneration of the board, if such payments to NEDs were included in Board remuneration, breach ceiling of maximum remuneration payable under Companies Act, 2013? - 7.
+Whether the remuneration is received at the Group Level as well? - 8.
+Whether the disclosures made are adequate and complete?

-However, if such remuneration is paid to a Promoter NED, SES will recommend AGAINST such proposal, unless compelling reasons provided.
+However, if such remuneration is paid to a Promoter NED, SES will recommend AGAINST such proposal, unless compelling reasons are provided.
 SES is of the opinion that professional service taken from promoter NEDs will lead to conflict of interests.
 SES is of the view that the Company should seek professional services from Independent professionals other than from promoters to avoid conflict of interests.

-Even if the Company feels that the promoter is an industry veteran and no better professional is available to provide such services, the Company should provide objective and adequate justification and the selection process for the same.
+Even if the Company feels that the promoter is an industry veteran and no better professional is available to provide such services, the Company should provide objective and adequate justification, the selection process for the same and the basis of arriving at the proposed fees.
 SES will also question as to why promoter is not taking up ED's role?
 Whether it is due to restriction of law or maximum number of ED/MD positions held by the director?